-ure the grooves and airway of the seal housing are clean from any contaminants (e.g. water, dirt, metal filings, etc.). the seal housing O-rings (supplied) for dirt, damage or nditions which might cause leaks. - // usly lubricate the O-rings with oil prior to assembly, then em into the grooves of the seal housing.
-NOTE: When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage.
-Lubricat with oil. e the seal housing running surface on the Air Locker carrier of the se le the seal housing retaining bracket onto the short spigot eal housing, so that it will be held captive between the ap and seal housing (as shown in Fig. 6). them all y install the seal housing and retaining bracket by sliding of the way onto the bearing journal with a gentle twisting This will allow the O-rings to engage gently.
+3.2 Assembling the Seal Housing Make sure the grooves and airway of the seal housing are clean and free from any contaminants (e.g. water, dirt, metal filings, etc.).
+Inspect the seal housing O-rings (supplied) for dirt, damage or other conditions which might cause leaks.
+Generously lubricate the O-rings with oil prior to assembly, then insert them into the grooves of the seal housing.
+NOTE : When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage.
+Lubricate the seal housing running surface on the Air Locker carrier with oil.
+Orientate the seal housing (as shown in Figure 3.) with the seal housing flange closest to the Air Locker.
+Carefully install the seal housing by sliding it all of the way onto the seal housing running surface with a gentle twisting motion.
+NOTE : A twisting motion (i.e., a slight rotation while pressing the seal housing on) will allow the O-rings to engage gently and prevent them from twisting.
+Twisted O-rings will result in pre-mature O-ring wear and oil contamination in the air system due to the helical shape formed by the O-ring mould line.
+Figure 3.